lbke/ssr-theory/readme.md

 Therefore, build-time rendering can be redefined as a server-side pre-computation of a handful requests the end-user may or may not make against the server.
 The initial input is still an HTTP request, only the render moment differs with per-request SSR.

-#### Steps of server rendering
+#### Steps of server-side rendering

 Server-side rendering can be split in following steps:

-1. For a given request, select the right template (usually based on the URL)
+1. For a given request, select the right template (most often based on the URL, but it could be based on other request attributes such as cookies, request headers, etc.)
-2. Compute the props based on user's request
+2. Compute the props of the template based on user's request.
+This step not only translate the full HTTP request into
 3. Render the page = the templates filled with the props

 Request-time rendering does this for every HTTP request.